PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 fail.
 This way developers receive guidance on how to write Refaster template tests and assurance that every template is properly tested.

-## How to test a collection of Refaster templates?
+## How to test a collection of Refaster templates

-In summary, to test Refaster templates using the `RefasterTemplateCollectionValidator`, one should create an input and output file.
-The Refaster templates from the collection are applied to the input file and should exactly match the contents of the provided output file.
+In a nutshell, to test a Refaster template collection class using `RefasterTemplateCollectionValidator`, one should create suitably named input and output files.
+The collection's Refaster templates are applied to the input file and must exactly match the contents of the provided output file.

 To test Refaster templates, one can create a (parameterized) test for every class containing the Refaster templates to invoke the